arfai1213/AWS-SOA-C02/README.md

 - lifecycle management capability
 - supports encryption at rest / in transit
 - Encryption at rest can **ONLY** be enabled at file system creation

+To mount EFS from another VPC:
+- **DNS resolution IS NOT supported**
+- an IP address needs to be used or a private hosted zone can be created in Route53

 ## DDoS